nickolasburr/git-extend/README.md

 Hooks are great for certain actions, but are predetermined and, therefore, limited.

-> Can I still use the builtin options for the command?
+> Can I still use builtin options for the command?

 Absolutely.
-That's the entire point of `git-extend`.
-In essence, it can be thought of as a closure providing _additional_ options and functionality.
+That's the point of `git-extend`.
+It can be thought of as a type of closure, providing _additional_ options and functionality.

 ## Installation